joaguilar/GettingandCleaningDataCourseProject/README.md

 This repository contains 3 files:

 - README.md: This file with information about the project
-- run\_analysis.R: Contains the run\_analysis() function, which processes the file from the dataset and outputs a tidy dataset with the average of the means and standard deviations of the measurements of the original files.
+- run\_analysis.R: Contains the code to processes the file from the dataset and outputs a tidy dataset with the average of the means and standard deviations of the measurements of the original files.
 - CodeBook.md: A code book that describes the variables, the data, and any transformations or work performed on the data

 ## Requirements ##